5 Signs Your Dog or Cat Would Be Happier With In-Home Care

 • Constant stimulation

+For anxious pets, this can elevate stress levels significantly.
 In-home pet care keeps your pet in a familiar environment with their normal sounds, smells, and resting places.
 The difference in emotional comfort can be dramatic — especially for sensitive personalities.

 2. Your Pet Thrives on Routine

+Many pets are creatures of habit.
 They eat at the same time every day.
+They expect walks on schedule.
+They sleep in specific spots.

 Boarding often means: